pypeit/PypeIt/doc/image_proc.rst

 direction to be along the second axis --- with echelle orders running from the highest order at small pixel coordinates to the lowest order at large pixel coordinates.
-That is, the shape of the images is always (roughly) the number of spectral pixels by the number of spatial pixels, often referred to in the documentation as ``(nspec,nspat)``.
-The operations required to flip/transpose the image arrays to match the ``PypeIt`` convention are dictated by parameters :class:`~pypeit.images.detector_container.DetectorContainer` parameters and performed by :func:`~pypeit.spectrograph.spectrographs.Spectrograph.orient_image`.
+That is, the shape of the images is always (roughly) the number of spectral pixels by the number of spatial pixels, often referred to in our documentation as ``(nspec,nspat)``.
+The operations required to flip/transpose the image arrays to match the ``PypeIt`` convention are dictated by instrument-specific :class:`~pypeit.images.detector_container.DetectorContainer` parameters and performed by :func:`~pypeit.spectrograph.spectrographs.Spectrograph.orient_image`.
 Image orientation will be performed if the ``orient`` parameter is true.